HTTP

 Common Mistakes

-Not sending ETag or Last-Modified — without these headers, the browser cannot send a conditional request and will always get a full 200.
-Add ETags to your static asset responses.
+Not sending ETag or Last-Modified — without validators, the browser cannot revalidate efficiently and must fall back to full 200 responses.